 The health and safety representative will ensure that the risk of tripping is kept to an absolute minimum.
 Risk assessments are carried out for every room and part of the building... such assessments should identify any such risks that exist, assess the likelihood of them occurring and describe action to ameliorate the risk if required.

 Management of asbestos

-RBAir's buildings have undergone building safety inspections prior to use by Red Balloon.
-This has determined that there is no evidence of asbestos risk present in the building.
+RBNWL's building has undergone building safety inspections prior to purchase by Red Balloon.
+This has determined that there is no evidence of asbestos present in the building.

 Drinking water